Gallery crackdown on Leonardo da Vinci show tickets

 The website also advises ticket holders unable to attend to provide a signed letter of authorization if they wish to hand them over to somebody else.

-On Wednesday, two tickets were offered on the eBay online auction website for 600 pounds, although most were priced significantly lower and in some cases at a discount to face value.
+On Wednesday, two tickets were offered on the eBay online auction website for 600 pounds ($940), although most were priced significantly lower and in some cases at a discount to face value.

-On the Viagogo online ticket exchange a pair of tickets was on sale for up to 227 pounds.
+On the Viagogo online ticket exchange a pair of tickets was on sale for up to 227 pounds ($350).

 The exhibition boasts nine of 15 or 16 known Leonardo paintings, including "Christ as Salvator Mundi" which was only recently attributed to Leonardo, although its authenticity is still questioned by some.